 —Sierra Ross Richer is a member of Waterford Mennonite Church, Goshen, Indiana, USA.
 She is an intern with the Anabaptist Climate Collaborative (ACC).
 This story from the ACC’s Lent Climate Pollinator Series: Global Anabaptist Stories on Climate Change is reprinted with permission.

 Click here for recordings from previous webinars:

 - 17 October 2023 –Africa focus with Sibonokuhle Ncube

 - 14 November 2023 —Asia focus with Nindyo Sasongko

 MWC’s Creation Care Task Force members from each region will host one hour of storytelling and Q&A. Church members from around the world will share how they are affected by climate change – and responding with resilient action and gospel hope.

-Other featured stories for Africa focus
+Other featured stories for the Europe webinar

 Each webinar will take place at on Tuesday at 14:00 UTC (click here to find the time in your region).
 Register here: